loresoft/EntityFrameworkCore.Generator/docs/ef/entity.md

 ### prefixWithSchemaName

 Control if class names should be generated with schema name prefixed eg. dbo.MyTable = DboMyTable.
 Default: `false`

+### enumMappings

+Dictionary for enum mappings instead of eg. `int` to replace a property use `schema.table.property: namespace.enum`

 ### document